-Needless to say I have gone back to using many of those towel washing techniques and I must say that I’ve really noticed a difference in how soft and fluffy my towels are!
+After doing all of this research I have gone back to using many of those towel washing techniques and I must say that I’ve really noticed a difference in how soft and fluffy my towels are!

 Now before I tell you the best way to wash towels I do want to mention a few things.
-First of all if you buy low quality towels they are going to wear out faster and get rough and scratchy a lot sooner no matter what you try.
-Not that you have to buy expensive towels, but make sure you keep this in mind if these washing methods don’t help much.
+First of all if you buy low quality towels they are going to wear out faster.
+They will simply get rough and scratchy a lot sooner no matter what you try.
+Not that you have to buy expensive towels, but make sure you keep this in mind if these washing methods don’t fully help the problem.

-Second, for those of you out there with hard water like I have I feel your pain!
-There is no getting around the fact that it is hard to get really soft and fluffy towels when you’re battling hard water.
+Second, for those of you out there with hard water, like I have, I feel your pain!
+There is no getting around the fact that it is difficult to get really soft and fluffy towels when you’re battling hard water.
 Using the washing techniques I’m about to share will help, but your towels likely won’t be as soft as you truly want.
 Hopefully you have a better water softener then the one I have!

 Use Less Detergent